Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 Events like these, referred to also as Black Swans, have a low likelihood of occurrence, but big impact.
 Since Black Swans are unexpected by

 definition, they are not modeled in financial analyses.
-These events would also not fit the cost structures and interdependencies used in the
+These events would also not fit the cost structures and interdependencies defined in financial models.

 Bottom line